seyedali-dev/DevVault-Reactive/README.md

 ## Contributing

-This project is still under development, and contributions are welcome!
+As a beginner in Git and GitHub, I'm learning alongside the development of this project.
+Contributions are welcome!
 If you have ideas or suggestions, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under myself! 😁
+This project is licensed under myself 😁.

+## Future Plans

+After completing the development of DevVault as a _monolithic application_, I plan to transition it to a **microservices architecture**.
+This will allow for better scalability and maintainability, as well as provide an opportunity to learn more about microservices and their implementation.